RanaHammadHassan/TVET_CRS/README.md

 TVET-CRS Python Code: TVET-CRS.ipynb
 Dataset: Tvet_data.xlsx

-To execute follow below steps:-
+To execute follow python Code, follow below steps:-

 Step 1: Import Python Libraries:
 Imports necessary Python libraries and modules for data manipulation, model building, evaluation, and visualization.

+Step 2: Remove the existing Keras Tuner project directory (if exists)

+Step 3: Load Data:
-Load Data: Reads data from an Excel file (Tvet_dataCBT.xlsx) into a Pandas DataFrame (df).
+Reads data from an Excel file (Tvet_data.xlsx) into a Pandas DataFrame (df).

-4. Feature Engineering:
+Step 4:	Feature Engineering:
-o	Displays basic information about the dataset (head(), describe(), info()). o	Visualizes the correlation matrix of numerical features using a heatmap. o	Visualizes the distribution of numerical features using histograms.
+-	Displays basic information about the dataset (head(), describe(), info()).
+- Visualizes the correlation matrix of numerical features using a heatmap.
+- Visualizes the distribution of numerical features using histograms.

 5. Data Transformation and Normalization: o	Encodes categorical variables ('Gender', 'Trade') using LabelEncoder. o	Normalizes numerical features using StandardScaler.